The Reef Conservation Program

 A B211a visa is required to volunteer in Bali.
 In order to process the visa volunteers must provide the following:

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 Tianyar is a small, picturesque fishing village located in the northern part of Bali, far away from the typical tourist path and a paradise of tranquillity.
 Although this is a quiet corner of Bali, from here volunteers can use their free time to quickly and easily explore all tourist destinations by motorbike or by taxi, including the famous scuba-diving hubs of Tulamben and Amed.
 Our other project hub of Ubud is just 2 hours’ drive from this location.

 Within walking distance of the village projects there are some wonderful things to see and do, including walking along the pristine beaches, swimming, snorkelling!
 This is a truly special place to be a Love Volunteer!

 Start Dates & Duration

-This project is available year-round and programs start every SATURDAY.
-Volunteers can choose to participate for periods ranging from 2 weeks to 12 weeks.
+This project is available year-round with arrival SUNDAY.
+Volunteers can choose to participate for periods ranging from 1 week to 12 weeks.
 Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.